SAND: Boosting LLM Agents with Self-Taught Action Deliberation: Related Work

 \subsection{LLM Agents Tuning}

-Recent efforts on tuning LLM agents have progressed from failure recovery heuristics toward more structured policy refinement.
+Recent efforts in tuning LLM agents have progressed from failure recovery heuristics towards more structured policy refinement.
 Early work such as FiReAct \cite{chen2023fireact} showed that adding explicit failure-reflection demonstrations improves LLM agent robustness.
 AgentTuning \cite{zeng-etal-2024-agenttuning} uses high-quality trajectories to finetune an instruction model for multi-turn interactions.
 ETO \cite{song-etal-2024-trial} retains exploratory trajectories and contrasts them with expert trajectories for agent optimization, while IPR \cite{xiong-etal-2024-watch} obtain step-level rewards for iterative preference refinement.
-DMPO \cite{shi-etal-2024-direct} adapts direct preference optimization to multi-turn agent trajectory optimization, and WKM \cite{qiao2024agent} regularizes actions with an external world knowledge mode.
-Similarly, KnowAgent \cite{zhu-etal-2025-knowagent} teaches LLM agent for self action learning from a knowledge base and NAT \cite{wang-etal-2025-nat} incorporates failure trajectory for finetuning with an adapted prompt prefix.
+DMPO \cite{shi-etal-2024-direct} adapts direct preference optimization to multi-turn trajectory optimization, and WKM \cite{qiao2024agent} regularizes actions with an external world knowledge model.
+Similarly, KnowAgent \cite{zhu-etal-2025-knowagent} teaches LLM agents for self action learning from a knowledge base \cite{xia-etal-2025-knowledge} and NAT \cite{wang-etal-2025-nat} incorporates failure trajectories for finetuning with an adapted prompt prefix.
 More recently, MPO \cite{xiong2025mpo} trains a meta planner agent that guides task execution agents.
 Several agent tuning benchmarks and datasets have also emerged \cite{chen2024agent, song2024agentbank}.
-In constrast, our proposed SA\textsc{n}D framework aims to teach LLM agents to effectively deliberate over candidate actions for better decision making.
+In contrast, our proposed SA\textsc{n}D framework aims to teach LLM agents to effectively deliberate over candidate actions for better decision making.